The Countryside Code

 The Countryside Code is a set of guidelines designed for use by both the public and land managers across England and Wales.
-It is titled as a guide for enjoying parks and waterways, coast and countryside.
-It was established in 2004 as a relaunch of The Country Code, which existed since the 1930s.
+It offers members of the public a "guide to enjoying parks and waterways, coast and countryside", whilst also providing advice on how land managers can help visitors.
+It was established in 2004 as a relaunch of The Country Code, which had existed since the 1930s.

 The Countryside Code is managed by Natural England in England and Natural Resources Wales in Wales.
 Whilst both organisations oversee the Countryside Code, they are each individually responsible for promoting it in their respective country.